 Debian QEMU/KVM bridged networking and VLAN

 By default on every Linux distro after installing QEMU and libvirt two kinds of networking are available: NAT: VM sits behind a NAT.
 MACVTAP: without going into much details it acts more or less like a bridged network, except not really.
 One of the most annoying limitations is that host to guest communication and vice versa are not really working well.
-Other important things might be broken as well, like for example VRRP. …
+Other important things might be broken as well, like for example VRRP.
+This mode is good for quick and dirty testing but not really for a stable environment.
+BRIDGED networking is also supported by libvirt but requires some manual work.
+A possible networking schema could be the following: …

 Posted on